-Traffic data for the Fiscal Year ended May 31, 2015 indicates an 8.2% increase in adjusted gross toll revenue, with an increase in traffic volume of 1.9%, as compared to Fiscal Year 2013-14.
+Traffic data for Fiscal Year ended May 31, 2017 indicates a 7.9% increase in adjusted gross toll revenue, with a 0.7% increase in traffic volume, as compared to data for Fiscal Year ended May 31, 2016.
 Improving economic conditions and gasoline price declines have positively impacted traffic volumes and revenue.
-Unaudited traffic data for the first nine months of Fiscal Year 2016 indicates a 9.9% increase in adjusted gross toll revenue, with an increase in traffic volume of 3.2% as compared to the same period in Fiscal Year 2015.

-The following Table I illustrates the tolls and per mile rates applicable to each vehicle class for a trip on the Turnpike Mainline from Interchange 1 through Interchange 353 following the toll increase effective January 3, 2016:
+The following Table I illustrates the tolls and per mile rates applicable to each vehicle class for a trip on the Turnpike Mainline from Interchange 1 through Interchange 353 following the toll increase effective January 8, 2017: